 The Snapchat-maker plans to announce the cuts internally in the next couple days, according to people familiar with the matter, who required anonymity to discuss confidential information.
 The layoffs will number 120 employees and account for roughly 10% of Snap’s engineering department.

-"I know this is a challenging moment, but I am convinced that this is an important step to help us build the future of Snap," Hunter wrote.
+"I know this is a challenging moment, but I am convinced that this is an important step to help us build the future of Snap," Hunter wrote in the memo.

-A Snap spokesperson also confirmed the layoffs when reached by Cheddar on Thursday.
+A Snap spokesperson also confirmed the layoffs when reached by Cheddar.

 Despite affecting a fraction of one unit, the planned layoffs will be Snap's biggest to date.
 The company laid off a couple dozen across its hardware and recruiting divisions last year followed by roughly two dozen more cuts in January.
 Snap slowed its hiring rate by roughly 60% last quarter and reported having 3,069 employees at the end of 2017.